Since I always forget, this is the command for formatting double density floppy disks on Windows:

 He didn’t say if it needs to be executable, I’m assuming it should and that it couldn’t hurt:

+I hope you get it working.
 You should also check out the source for this post, as pointed out earlier.
 The forum might contain new information, after this is published.

 There is a issue with KeePass in Ubuntu 10.10.
 As I had to fix this on several computers, I am posting the solution here.
 It was somewhat inconvenient to track down.